Lordfirespeed/CatDVResolve/catdv-resolve/README.md

     ```bash
     python3 -m catdv-resolve install
     ```
-    (This step create a symbolic link so that DaVinci Resolve can find the plugin's files).
+    (This step creates a symbolic link so that DaVinci Resolve can find the plugin's files).

 For advanced users: [Advanced Installation](#advanced-installation)